 Patriotic printed scrub tops just for you, to support our troops.
 Wear your red, white, and blue all year, not just for the holidays, especially because our troops are active all year.
-Fade resistant 100% cotton fabric for your comfortable, patriotic scrub tops.
+Custom made and fade resistant, 100% cotton fabric for your comfortable, patriotic scrub tops.

 All American Patriotic Scrubs Plunge into some denim, cotton, and the American flag from Marshall.
 This patriotic inspired 100% cotton fabric honors the brave efforts of all the women and men that serve and have served our country.
 Choose this scrub top print for a medical scrub top that will be full of pride!
 You will still have your red, white and blue, but together with your denim print and the oh so comfy cotton, you couldn't ask for a better or more perfect patriotic scrub top!
 Available in all the styles we offer, and just like denim, this print is unisex!

 Looking for the most awesome patriotic scrub tops?
 Looking for all American made scrubs?
 Looking to find some scrub tops that fit the way YOU want them to fit?......like, say, custom made scrubs?
 You found them!
 At TopSpot4U Custom Made Scrubs, we have everything you're looking for.
 Back in stock is Awesome Eagle Patriots --Patriotic Scrub Tops.Enjoy eagles, flags and stars and plunge into some red, white and blue

 Brian Gonzalez with his battle buddy Devon Gibbons, who gave his life for our freedom.....A real hero.

 The average age of the Infantryman is 19 years.